jmaas/splunk-configs-clustering/README.md

 Manual Installation
 ===================
-Repeat all steps for every Splunk instances in your architecture.
+Repeat all steps for every Splunk instance type in your architecture except for the Universal Forwarder instance (`splunk-ufN)`.

 Splunk Enterprise
 -----------------